Thursday, April 5, 2007

 Spent mushroom substrate still has some nutrients available for the mushroom; however, it is more economical to replace the substrate and start a new crop.
 Before removing the spent substrate from the mushroom house, the grower “pasteurizes” it with steam to kill any pests or pathogens that may be present in the substrate and casing.
 This final pasteurization kills weed seeds, insects, and organisms that may cause mushroom diseases.
 Users may consider spent substrate clean of weed seeds and insects.

 Mushroom growers sometimes apply a registered pesticide during the crop cycle.
 The local garden center sells most of the same pesticides a mushroom farmer uses.
 Even if pesticides have been applied, they are generally hard to find for two reasons.
 Organic matter in the substrate effectively binds pesticides.
 Also, these compounds decompose rapidly at the high temperatures used for pasteurizing the completed crop.
-It is safe to assume that the pesticide residue on spent substrate is low.
+It is safe to assume that the pesticide residue on the spent substrate is low.
 Some farms are strictly “organic” and will not use chemical pesticides.

 Characteristics of Spent Mushroom Substrate